univention/univention-corporate-server/doc/manual/domain-ldap/saml.rst

 Login via *single sign-on*
 --------------------------

-The *single sign-on* is the default login for |UCSWEB|\ s, as long as :samp:`ucs-sso.[Domain name]}` can be reached.
+The activation of *single sign-on* for the portal is described in :ref:`central-management-umc-login`.
+For this, :samp:`ucs-sso.[Domain name]}` must be reacheable.
 To login the domain credentials must be provided.
 For the login directly at the UCS system (i.e., without *single sign-on*), follow the link :guilabel:`Login without Single Sign On`.

 The design of the login dialog can be changed by editing :file:`/usr/share/univention-management-console-login/css/custom.css`.
 This file